 This concludes the proof that $P$ is not $B$ stable.
-We now argue that while $A_2$ is CO optimal for $P$, and $A_1$ is not, with locality function $\ell(d)=\log(d)$ the reverse is true as $A_1$ will have the asymptotically better runtime with this locality function in the LoR model.
+We now argue that while $A_2$ is CO-optimal for $P$, and $A_1$ is not, with locality function $\ell(d)=\log(d)$ the reverse is true as $A_1$ will have the asymptotically better runtime with this locality function in the LoR model.

-In the introduction we mentioned that the LoR runtime with locality function $\ell(d)=\log d$ for searching in a VeB structure is $\Theta(\log n \log \log n)$, thus since $A_2$ does this $n \log \log \log n$ times its cost is $\Theta(n \log n \log \log n \log \log \log n)$.
+In the introduction we mentioned that the LoR runtime with locality function $\ell(d)=\log d$ for searching in a vEB structure is $\Theta(\log n \log \log n)$, thus since $A_2$ does this $n \log \log \log n$ times its cost is $\Theta(n \log n \log \log n \log \log \log n)$.
 Algorithm $A_1$ is easy to analyze as on instance $I_i^n$ it accesses $\frac{n \log n \log \log n}{\log i}$ memory locations evenly spaced $i$ apart, thus its cost is